Stan Kroenke: Personal life

-On a ski trip to Aspen, Colorado, Kroenke met his future wife, Ann Walton, daughter of Bud Walton, who co-founded Walmart with his brother Sam.
+On a ski trip to Aspen, Colorado, Kroenke met his wife, Ann Walton, daughter of Bud Walton, who co-founded Walmart with his brother Sam.
 As an heiress to the Walmart fortune, Ann is worth $9.1 billion as of 2023.
 They married in 1974.

 Kroenke is of German descent and was raised Lutheran.
-He is popularly known as "Silent Stan" because he rarely gives interviews to the press.
+He is popularly known as "Silent Stan" because he rarely gives interviews.

-During the 2016 U.S. presidential campaign, Kroenke donated $100,000 to the Hillary Victory Fund.
+Kroenke, a Republican, donated at least $300,000 to Republican campaigns between 2000 and 2013, and donated $1 million to Donald Trump's inauguration fund in 2017.
+During the 2016 U.S. presidential campaign, Kroenke donated $100,000 to the Hillary Victory Fund, possibly related to concerns around Walmart's labor practices circulating as a campaign issue..
 He subsequently donated $1 million to Donald Trump's inaugural committee.